-As part of the expansion of the C-APC payment policy methodology, payment for all qualifying extended assessment and management encounters [formerly APC 8009 "Extended Assessment and Management (EAM)" composite] will be paid through final C-APC 8011 "Comprehensive Observation Services".
-The status indicator of J2 is assigned to the new C-APC 8011 to distinguish between the logic required to identify the claims qualifying for the new C-APC 8011 and the other C-APCs.
-A claim is qualified for C-APC 8011 when it contains a specific combination of services performed with each other, as opposed to the presence of a single service identified by status indicator J1 for all other C-APCs.
+As part of the expansion of the C-APC payment policy methodology, payment for all qualifying extended assessment and management encounters [formerly APC 8009 "Extended Assessment and Management (EAM)" composite] will be paid through proposed C-APC 8011 "Comprehensive Observation Services".
+The status indicator of J2 is assigned to C-APC 8011 to distinguish between the logic required to identify the claims qualifying for the new C-APC 8011 and the other C-APCs.
+A claim qualifies for C-APC 8011 when it contains a specific combination of services performed with each other, as opposed to the presence of a single service identified by status indicator J1 for all other C-APCs.

 Claims that qualify for C-APC 8011 are separated from the usual OPPS modeling to undergo comprehensive specific modeling.
 C-APC 8011 modeling claims are identified by meeting the following criteria: 1) claim does not contain a HCPCS code with status indicator T; 2) claim contains 8 or more units of service for G0378 (observation services, per hour); 3) claim contains one of the following codes: G0379 (direct referral of patient for hospital observation care) on the same date of service as G0378; 99281, 99282, 99283, 99284, 99285 (emergency department visit for the evaluation and management of a patient (Levels 1-5)), G0380, G0381, G0382, G0383, G0384 (type B emergency department visit (Levels 1-5)), 99291 (critical care, evaluation and management of the critically ill or critically injured patient; first 30-74 minutes), or G0463 (hospital outpatient clinic visit for assessment and management of a patient) provided on the same date of service or 1 day before the date of service for G0378; 4) claim does not contain a HCPCS code with status indicator J1.
-If a claim reports services that qualify for C-APC 8011 modeling and reports a status indicator J1 service, then the J2 services and all other items and services on the claim are packaged with the payment for the J1 C-APC.